 According to the Massachusetts Stormwater Handbook, the goal of an Operation and Maintenance (O&M) plan is not only to protect resources on-site or nearby, but also to protect resources in the region that may be affected by the post-development activities at the site.
-The proposed work will not create any permanent changes to the Project area and will not alter the existing hydrology; therefore, an O&M plan is not required.
-However, routine O&M inspections will occur as part of the solar PV array operation.
-Part of these O&M inspections will include observation of any stormwater issues at the site.
+The proposed work will create stormwater BMPs which are outlined in the attached Stormwater O&M plan and Stormwater Report.
+The responsible party in not the owner of the parcel where the BMP is located; however, a lease agreement is currently being executed by the applicant and the property owner and will be provided upon completion.
+Routine O&M inspections will also occur as part of the solar PV array operation.
+Part of these routine O&M inspections will include observation of any stormwater issues at the site.